-The Dominican Republic and El Salvador have all the problems of a metropolitan area, including crime.
+Santo Domingo is a large city of approximately 4 million people.
+It has all the problems of a metropolitan area, including crime.

 Please observe the following safety measures at all times:

-- 1. Never go off alone, whether in ministry, sightseeing or at lodging accommodations...no exceptions. - 2.
+- 1. Never go off alone, whether in ministry, sightseeing, or at lodging accommodations...no exceptions. - 2.
 Always communicate with a staff leader before leaving.
 For your safety and coordination with others we must know where you are at all times. - 3.
-Keep your room locked and do not leave valuables lying around out in the open, even in your room or dorm.
-Keep phones, cameras, purses, wallets, etc. attached to your body at all times when you are out of your room and generally keep them out of sight. - Do not bring expensive jewelry to the field or even costume jewelry that would attract attention and label us as "rich" Americans. - 5.
-If you leave the compound, leave your passport behind in your room.
+Keep your room locked, and do not leave valuables lying around out in the open, even in your room or dorm.
+Keep phones, cameras, purses, wallets, etc., attached to your body at all times when you are out of your room, and generally keep them out of sight. - 4.
+Do not bring expensive jewelry to the field, or even costume jewelry that would attract attention and label us as "rich" Americans. - If you leave the compound, leave your passport behind in your room.